ZarakiLancelot/blog/src/_posts/2023-12-30-welcome-to-bridgetown.md

 ---
 layout: post
-title:  "Your First Post on Bridgetown"
+title:  "Bridgetown"
+description: "Generalidades sobre Bridgetown, la siguiente generación de framework fullstack y progresivo generador de sitios, realizado en Ruby"
 date:   2023-12-30 00:37:57 -0600
+human_date: Diciembre 30, 2023
+categories:
-categories: updates
+  - updates
+  - ruby
+  - bridgetown
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `bin/bridgetown start`, which launches a web server and auto-regenerates your site when a file is updated.